-If you already know which part of the top layer you want to show and which to hide, you can take a shortcut and create a precise selection of the area and base the mask on this selection.
+If you already know which part of the top layer you want to show and which to hide, you can take a shortcut and create a precise selection of the area and base the Affinity Photo layer mask on the selection.

 - If you want to show the selected area on the active layer, click on the Add Mask Layer button at the bottom of the Layers Panel.
 This will add a mask layer, where the selected area is white and thus reveals the area, and the rest will be black and therefore hidden, making the layer below visible in this part of the image.

 - If you want to hide the area you have made a selection of, you should press and hold the Alt key (Win) / Option key (Mac) while clicking on the Add Mask Layer button in the Layers panel.
 This will create a layer mask, where the selected area becomes black in the mask and thus makes this part of the layer transparent so you can see the layer below.
 The mask for the unselected part of the image becomes white and remains visible.